Shreya-Rawat/Bank-Loan-Defaulter-Prediction/README.md

  ### CONCLUSIONS:

  - Base Model:
+   - Base model shows 90% train and test accuracy but a recall of zero !
-   - Base model used imbalanced data without any hyperparameter tuning
+   - It used imbalanced data without any hyperparameter tuning.
    - It reported strong bias towards the high frequency class and therefore the accuracy scores were good even though the minority class is wrongly predicted !

 - Best Performing Model = 'Gradient Boosting Classifier' with 77.6% test accuracy having: